Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A transvaginal ultrasound lets doctors review images of the pelvic organs through a special probe inserted into your vagina.
-These images help your doctor to see if there are any growths or tumors in your uterus.
-They also help your doctor measure the thickness of the lining of the uterus.
+An ultrasound test uses sound waves to create images on a computer screen.
+It’s done with a small wand called a transducer that’s placed in the vagina.
+The test creates pictures of the uterus and helps the doctor measure the thickness of the lining of the uterus (called the endometrium).
+These images help your doctor to see if there are any growths or tumors inside your uterus or in the muscle wall of your uterus.
+This test is also used to look at the ovaries to see if they are enlarged or might have cancer in them.
 To have this test done, you lie on your back on a table.
-Your doctor inserts a thin probe into your vagina.
-It’s covered with a condom and lubricated.
-The doctor moves the probe around, and sound waves echo off the organs.
-A computer creates an image of your pelvic area based on these echoes.
+A thin wand-like probe is put into your vagina.
+It’s covered with a plastic sleeve and lubricated.
+The probe is gently moved around, and sound waves echo off the organs.
 You may feel some pressure or mild discomfort, but this test should not be painful.
-If your uterus has not yet been removed, your doctor may use a catheter to put salt water into the uterus.
+Sometimes a thin catheter is used to put saltwater into the uterus.
 This helps fill the uterus to create a clearer image.
-The images help your doctor see if there are tumors.
+The images are used to see if there are tumors.

-An MRI is used to help check whether cancer has spread outside of your uterus.
-MRIs use radio waves and magnets to create images of your body.
-For this test, you lie still on a table as it passes through a long, narrow, tube-like scanner.
-Then the scanner rotates around you.
-As it moves, it directs a continuous beam of magnetic waves at the area being examined.
-A computer uses the data from the magnetic waves to create a three-dimensional picture of the inside of your body.
-You may need more than one set of images.
-Each one may take two to 15 minutes, so the whole scan may take an hour or more.
-This test is painless and noninvasive, but you will need to lie very still while the pictures are being taken.
-Ask for earplugs if they aren’t offered, since there is a loud thumping noise during the scan.
-If you’re claustrophobic (afraid of closed places), you may be given a sedative before having this test.
+This test uses large magnets, radio waves, and a computer to make detailed images of the uterus and other tissues in the pelvis.
+An MRI is used to see if cancer has spread outside of your uterus.
+MRI scans are also very useful for looking at the brain and spinal cord.
+For this test, you lie still on a table as it passes through a long, tubelike scanner.
+Then the scanner directs a beam of radio waves at the area being examined.
+A computer uses the data from the radio waves to create a 3-D picture of the inside of your body.
+You may need more than 1 set of images.
+Each pass may take 2 to 15 minutes, so that the whole experience may take an hour or more.
+You may be injected with a dye before getting this scan to help the doctors get an even clearer view of what’s happening inside your body.
+This test is painless and noninvasive.
+Ask for earplugs if they aren’t offered because there is a loud thumping noise during the scan.
+If you are claustrophobic, you may be given a sedative before having this test.